Code Monkey home page Code Monkey logo

 Description Screenshot

-File Info - Display informations about files.
-Get list of files in a given directory and all its subdirectories.
+File Info - Displays information about files.
+Get a list of files in a given directory and all its subdirectories.
 Use QFileInfo to get the file's name, size, and other data.
 Unfortunately, QFileInfo does not use many static methods, and you must create an object to access most of its features.
-We generate a large number of temporary objects that are destroyed immediately after usage.
+This results in generating a large number of temporary objects that are destroyed immediately after usage.

 Check out the Python implementation as well.